nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Plannit will be the **go-to platform** for them to access all modules links and information without needing to tediously navigate through multiple websites.
-Students can also use it to track their tasks for each module with this application.
+Students can also use it to track their tasks for each module with this application so that they do not have to worry about unintentionally forgetting their tasks.

 In addition, Plannit allows tracking of student contacts by module.
 Students do not have to worry about forgetting which friend takes which module.